Employment

 ABOUT YOU

-The ideal candidate will have successful experience working with Early Childhood (Twos – Kindergarten) aged children and their families.
-They should be flexible, collaborative, proactive, and personable.
+The ideal candidate will have successful experience teaching Hebrew to elementary and middle school-aged children and their families.
+They should be adaptable, collaborative, proactive, personable and warm.

 WORK SCHEDULE